 Examples of loyalty programs in the food and beverage industry split between DTC food products, small businesses and major known food brands.

-Be an ally and support Black-owned businesses
+Buy and support Black-owned businesses

 Find more ways to listen, learn, donate, and participate.